Frank Körver is co-author of The Communication Strategy Handbook.

 These 4 starting points inspired Frank Körver and Betteke van Ruler to develop a new, more practical approach to strategy development: The Communication Strategy Framework.

 The Communication Strategy Framework consists of eight building blocks (see figure 1) and guides professionals to ask and answer the right questions.
 At the right time.
 The Framework forces you to connect vision with context.
 And it triggers professionals to evaluate what the organization and its top management really needs.

-In our Framework context is key and focus the name of the (strategy) game!
+In the Framework context is key and focus the name of the (strategy) game.